Hells Angels MC criminal allegations and incidents: Sweden

 Sweden is home to twelve Hells Angels chapters with 170 members and 230 official supporters.
 In 2012, the Swedish television network TV4 compiled a report which alleged that the Hells Angels had been convicted of 2,800 crimes in the country, including 420 violent crimes.
+The journalist, author and motorcycle gang expert Lasse Wierup has described the Swedish Hells Angels in comparison to other biker gangs in the country as: "They are the most organized, have the best discipline and the lowest member turnover.
+They also dedicate themselves to the most sophisticated crimes that bring in the most money, hire illegal workers in the construction industry and engage in drug trafficking, money laundering and extortion".